 Blended Rates Can Pose Challenges for MSPs

-If you’re neither a Linked account nor are you managing several linked accounts, not much.
+If you neither have a Linked account nor are you managing several linked accounts, it doesn’t impact you a lot.
 However, if you’re either,

 - An MSP managing AWS billing for your customers